SMTorg/smt/README.md

 Version 0.0.1

 # How do I use the SMT?
-Clone the repository from github
+Clone the repository from github.
 Go to the main folder SMT.
 Install the toolbox by running: python setup.py install